 Windshield repair businesses specialize in repairing (and sometimes replacing) windshields that have been chipped or cracked.
-Often, these businesses are mobile businesses that will travel to customers, since driving a car with a damaged windshield can make that damage worse.
-A business’ van is outfitted with everything needed to make repairs in a customer’s driveway or in a parking lot.
+These businesses are often mobile businesses that will travel to customers since driving a car with a damaged windshield can make that damage worse.
+A business’ van is outfitted with everything needed to make repairs in a customer’s driveway or a parking lot.

-While a business can offer strictly repair services, many also cross over into windshield replacement, offering a full-service option in case the damage is too severe to be repaired.
-Some businesses also offer complementary services, like window tinting, headlight restoration, or auto detailing.
+While a business can offer to repair a crack in a windshield, many also cross over into windshield replacement, offering a full-service option if the damage is too severe to be repaired.
+Some businesses also offer complementary services, like window tinting, repairing rock chips, headlight restoration, or auto detailing.

 IBIS World reports that the auto windshield repair industry experienced growth from 2013 through 2018.
 In 2018, the industry brought in $5 billion in revenue.
 There were 18,612 businesses in operation in 2018, and they employed 44,360 people.

 Multiple factors affect the industry’s profitability, and they can affect it in different ways.
 As per capita disposable income increased during that five-year period, more people were able to buy new cars.
 With more cars on the road, demand for windshield repair increases, but there’s another side to this trend.
-As consumers have more disposable income, they may choose to buy vehicles that are brand-new, rather than used.
+As consumers have more disposable income, they may choose to buy brand-new vehicles rather than used ones.
 These newer vehicles are now made with laminated glass, which is less likely to break under an impact, resulting in fewer repairs.
-Though multiple factors are affecting industry demand, IBIS World predicts that revenue for the windshield repair industry will continue to increase.
+Though multiple factors affect industry demand, IBIS World predicts that revenue for the windshield repair industry will continue to increase.

 Smart glass is another current trend.
 Windshields made of smart glass are more durable and stronger than traditional windshield glass.
 Windshield repair technicians need to be trained and knowledgeable when replacing smart glass products.